-- 1. Fighting: Verbal Responses/Reactions or Physical Responses/Reactions - 2.
+- 1. Fighting: Verbal Responses/Reactions or Physical Responses/Reactions (may be a category 3 infraction based on severity and/or as deemed appropriate by administration) - 2.
 Disobedience to a teacher's instructions (i.e. leaving classroom without permission, blatant disregard for teacher instructions, etc.) - 3.
 Extortion from other students (obtaining money or personal property from other students by force or threat) - 4.
 Disrespect toward faculty or staff. - 5.
-Injury to another student or staff from reckless behavior - 6.
-Stealing (Depending on severity, this may be considered a Major Category 3 Infraction.) - 7.
+Injury or potential injury to another student or staff from reckless behavior - 6.
+Stealing (Depending on the severity, this may be considered a Major Category 3 Infraction.) - 7.
 Truancy (cutting/skipping classes, leaving campus without permission) - 8.
 Consistent failure to respond to correction - 9.
 Vandalism - 10.
-Opening of prohibited web sites (for example: sites containing pornography, explicit language, gambling, etc.) - 11.
+Opening of prohibited websites (for example sites containing pornography, explicit language, gambling, etc.) - 11.
 Inciting rebellious acts such as fights/ other behavior - 12.
-Bullying inflicting physical, emotional, and mental distress on another student by means of threats or harmful actions or words during or after school hours (including online) - 13.
-Lying to teachers or staff. - 14.
-Possession and/or use of betel nut, cigarettes, vaping paraphernalia or any form of tobacco on campus - 15.
-Making harmful threats to students or staff (including online) - 16.
+Bullying inflicting physical, emotional, and mental distress on another student by means of words and/or actions during or after school hours (including online, written, or verbal) - 13.NOTE: This may be a category 3 infraction based on severity and/or as deemed appropriate by administration. - 14.
+Lying to teachers or staff. - 15.
+Possession and/or use of betel nut, cigarettes, vaping paraphernalia, or any prohibited substance on campus (including in vehicles) and/or during school-sponsored activities (including senior privilege off-campus lunchtime) - 16.
+Making harmful threats to students or staff (including online) - 17.
 Destroying school property.
-In addition to initial consequences, the student will be required to pay for damages and present a receipt from the Business Office to the Guidance Officer before returning to class. - 17.
-Driving to school without a license students will lose driving privileges for reckless action on campus. - 18.
-Transporting other students off-campus without authorization - 19.
-Cheating on exams, tests, or quizzes (Students receive a failing grade for applicable coursework, in addition to consequences listed in Cheating Policy.) - 20.
-Plagiarism - 21.
-Swearing/Cursing/Using derogatory terms or slang words to put others down - 22.
-Forgery of parent's or staff's signature
+In addition to initial consequences, the student will be required to pay for damages and present a receipt from the Business Office to the Guidance Officer before returning to class. - 18.
+Driving to school without a license students will lose driving privileges for reckless action on campus. - 19.
+Transporting other students off-campus without authorization - 20.
+Cheating on exams, tests, or quizzes (Students receive a failing grade for applicable coursework, in addition to consequences listed in Cheating Policy.) - 21.
+Plagiarism - 22.
+Swearing/Cursing/Using derogatory terms or slang words to put others down - 23.
+Forgery of parent's or staff's signature - 24.
+Spreading gossip - 25.
+Repeated minor infractions (Major Category One Infraction for first offense) - 26.
+Speaking to unauthorized campus visitors without permission - 27.
+Possession of firecrackers, stink bombs - 28.
+Causing safety hazard - 29.
+Refusal to receive correction - 30.
+Being in unauthorized areas (vehicles, offices, wooded area outside campus boundaries, and other areas declared off limits by school administration)

-- 23. Spreading gossip - 24.
-Repeated minor infractions (Major Category One Infraction for first offense) - 25.
-Speaking to unauthorized campus visitors without permission - 26.
-Possession of firecrackers, stink bombs - 27.
-Causing safety hazard - 28.
-Refusal to receive correction - 29.
-Being in unauthorized areas (vehicles, offices, wooded area outside campus boundaries, and other areas declared off limits by school administration) - 30.
-Inappropriate behavior/language (written or verbal) - 31.
-Inappropriate displays of affection (as defined by school authorities) - 32.
-Derogatory comments/words used or defaming GCA (school or individuals) including online (i.e. Facebook, Twitter, or any type of social media) - 33.
-Possession of pornographic material (depending on severity) - 34.
+- 31. Inappropriate behavior/language (written or verbal) - 32.
+Inappropriate displays of affection (as defined by school authorities) - 33.
+Derogatory comments/words used or defaming GCA (school or individuals) including online (i.e. Facebook, Twitter, or any type of social media) - 34.
+Possession of pornographic material (depending on severity) - 35.
 Others deemed appropriate by the administration